 - 1 cup crumbled feta cheese

 - parsley (optional for garnish)

 - Cook 1 cup farro according to package instructions in broth.
-Once the farro has absorbed all the broth and is done cooking, set aside to cool to room temp before adding to salad bowl.
+Once the farro has absorbed all the broth and is done cooking, set it aside to cool to room temperature.

 - Chop green bell pepper, cucumber, red onion and cherry tomatoes.